Ultimate Guide to Squat Technique

 Step 1: Equipment

 Choose your equipment wisely.
 Weighted squats are best done with a straight bar, set in a squat rack or Smith machine.
 The squat rack uses vertical posts with horizontal bar catchers.
-The squat rack also makes it easy to unrack and rack the bar for quick dismount.
+The squat rack also makes it easy to unrack and rack the bar for a quick dismount.

 The Smith machine squat uses cable-type guides along with a cage.
 It is more restrictive and doesn’t incorporate the stabilizer muscles like a free weight squat but still serves the purpose of safety.
 Novices might do well starting with a Smith machine, whereas a pro lifter can advance to the squat rack.
 For light lifters, dumbbells are useful but if you do not have proper form, it’s a good idea to stick with a guided system first.
 For safety, ask a partner to spot your squats as you increase the weight.